Kimmiich/Svelte-Exercises/README.md

 # Svelte-Exercises

-So this repo contains practise and tutorial builds with react.
+So this repo contains practise and tutorial builds with svelte.
 Not in anyway is this a finished product.